 Little Brown Dog is a full service pet grooming studio.
-Owner/Groomer Melissa Fidge is both a NCMG (National Certified Master Groomer) and a CFMG (Certified Feline Master Groomer), so no matter the breed, we’ve got you covered.
+Owner/Groomer Brooke El-Merrahi is an NCMG (National Certified Master Groomer), so no matter the breed, we’ve got you covered.

 We’re an appointment-only shop (you can see all our policies related to this right here) that focuses on straight-through1 grooming to reduce stress on pets and to get them back to you as fast as possible.
 We also strive to be as environmentally sustainable as possible so all grooming is towel-free2 along with a bevy of other green measures.

 Cat Grooming?
 Seriously‽